Board of Directors

 Kelley is currently a planner with the City of St. Louis Park, MN.
 He was previously a land use planner with Hennepin County developing policies to create more walkable and bikeable communities and interned in the planning department at the City of St. Paul.
 Prior to receiving his Masters in Urban and Regional Planning at the Humphrey School of Public Affairs he was the director of a Minneapolis AmeriCorps program and was a program officer for the Minnesota State Commission for AmeriCorps.
 He also served as a training consultant for the Institute on Community Inclusion at UMass Boston.
 Kelley is passionate about creating resilient communities and is active in the Congress for the New Urbanism, the American Planning Association, his local neighborhood board and the advancement of grassroots placemaking in Minneapolis.
 He received his BA in Philosophy from St. John's University, Minnesota and lives in southwest Minneapolis with his wife and two dogs.

 Betsey has a B.A. in Religion from Swarthmore College, an M.A. in Philosophy from Syracuse University, and a J.D. from the University of Minnesota Law School.
 She lives in a brightly colored house in Northfield with her husband and 2 large dogs.
-In 2013-2014, Betsey will be in Cambridge, England and Jyväskylä, Finland where she hopes to enjoy and investigate European cities to look for inspiration to bring back to Strong Towns.
+As an enthusiastic supporter of public transportation, she is taking full advantage of an opportunity to be in Cambridge, England and Jyväskylä, Finland during 2013-2014 where she hopes to enjoy and investigate European cities to look for inspiration to bring back to Strong Towns.